History Channel: H2

 H2 was an American specialty television channel that was owned by A&E Networks, available on multi-channel television providers in the United States.
 It was launched on November 16, 1998 as History International (abbreviated as "HI" or variations of H-INT), a spin-off of the History Channel that focused on international history.
 On launch, History International occasionally featured shows in languages other than English, such as French or Spanish for use with the National Cable & Telecommunications Association's Cable in the Classroom initiative.
 By 2010, this was reduced to an hour-long Spanish language program on weekday mornings titled El Canal de Historia (the English translation of The History Channel).

 On September 26, 2011, the network was rebranded as H2, with its programming being refocused to feature documentary content from the main History channel prior to its shift towards more reality programming, along with original programs (such as the special The Universe: Beyond the Big Bang and the first-run series America's Book of Secrets), as well as exclusive new episodes of the former History series The Universe, Ancient Aliens and Modern Marvels, in addition to international-focused programming.
 H2 did not have plans to add reality series as its sister channel has done.
 Newer documentaries more recently seen on History migrated to the network as part of the rebrand, which would rotate with the documentaries from History International that primarily span from the mid-1990s to the mid-2000s.

 In August 2014, A&E Networks acquired a 10% stake in Vice Media, and on November 3, 2015, A&E announced that H2 would be "replaced" by Viceland, a new lifestyle-focused network programmed by Vice Media.
 H2 signed off on February 29, 2016 at 6:00 a.m.
 ET, being replaced by pre-launch programming for Viceland.

 As of January 2016, H2 was available to 70.1 million households in the United States.

 Programming

 Programming on the History Channel has covered a wide range of historical periods and topics, while similar themed topics are often organized into themed weeks or daily marathons.
 Subjects include warfare, inventions, aviation, mechanical and civil engineering, technology, science, nature, artists, composers, authors, mythical creatures, monsters, unidentified flying objects, conspiracy theories, aliens, religious beliefs, disaster scenarios, apocalyptic "after man" scenarios, survival scenarios, alternate history, dinosaurs, doomsday, organized crime, secret societies, and 2012 superstitions.
 Occasionally, some programs compare contemporary culture and technology with that of the past.

-The channel's programming would expand into scripted dramas with the premiere Vikings in 2013.
+The channel's programming would expand into scripted dramas with the premiere of Vikings in 2013.